 In recent years, latent variable models have emerged as a powerful alternative.
-These models represent high-dimensional neural activity in terms of low-dimensional latent states evolving according to Markovian dynamics~\citep{paninski2010new,hurwitz2021building}.
-Neural computations are thus assumed to be implemented through dynamic motifs in a low-dimensional latent space (e.g., attractors, oscillations, bifurcations)~\citep{vyas2020computation,khona2022attractor, durstewitz2023reconstructing}.
-The popularity of this approach stems from converging empirical evidence that neural population activity during simple tasks lives on a low-dimensional manifold~\citep{gao2015simplicity}.
-Coupled with ongoing developments in machine learning~\citep{kingma2013auto, fabius2014variational, rubanova2019latent}, latent variable models are becoming a standard tool in systems and computational neuroscience~\citep{chen2018neural, glaser2020recurrent, hurwitz2021targeted, zhou2020learning, kim2021inferring}.
+These models represent high-dimensional neural activity in terms of low-dimensional latent states evolving according to Markovian dynamics~\cite{paninski2010new,hurwitz2021building}.
+Neural computations are thus assumed to be implemented through dynamic motifs in a low-dimensional latent space (e.g., attractors, oscillations, bifurcations)~\cite{vyas2020computation,khona2022attractor, durstewitz2023reconstructing}.
+The popularity of this approach stems from converging empirical evidence that neural population activity during simple tasks lives on a low-dimensional manifold~\cite{gao2015simplicity}.
+Coupled with ongoing developments in machine learning~\cite{kingma2013auto, fabius2014variational, rubanova2019latent}, latent variable models are becoming a standard tool in systems and computational neuroscience~\cite{chen2018neural, glaser2020recurrent, hurwitz2021targeted, zhou2020learning, kim2021inferring}.

 However, selecting an appropriate model for representing latent neural dynamics presents a significant challenge.
 The model must be expressive enough to capture complex non-linear dynamics, supporting flexible neural computations, while remaining amenable to interpretation and analysis to be useful for hypothesis generation and testing.
 Furthermore, model predictions should account for various sources of uncertainty typically present in such modeling endeavors, such as measurement noise, process noise, and model uncertainty.
-Finally, to utilize the inferred model for online applications as in brain computer interfaces (BCIs), there should be an efficient tractable method for sampling from the model in real-time.
+Finally, to utilize the inferred model for online applications, as in brain-computer interfaces, there should be an efficient tractable method for sampling from the model in real time.